Alma Mekondjo Nankela

+Alma Mekondjo Nankela is a Namibian archaeologist.
+She worked as a specialist at the National Heritage Council of Namibia until 2021.

 Early life and education

 Nankela was born in exile in Kwanza-Sul, Angola, during Namibia's liberation struggle.
 The daughter of a clinical pathologist and physician, her parents worked alongside Nickey Iyambo at Cambuta Health Centre in Cuanza-sul and returned to Namibia just before independence.
 Nankela studied B.Ed in History and Geography at the University of Namibia and later earned joint Masters and PhD in Quaternary and Prehistory from the University of Ferrara and the Museum National d’Histoire Naturelle de Paris between 2011 and 2017.